APCSPrinciples/HackYourOwnPassword/README.md

 - ftp://ftp.willbros.com
 - ftp://ftp.usa.hb.com

 using your *fake* username and password and then capture the packets with Wireshark.
-When you have successfully capture your password, call your teach over and show them the packets with your username and password before continuing to Part 2.
+When you have successfully capture your password, call your instructor over and show them the packets with your username and password before continuing to Part 2.
 Complete details are in [this worksheet](https://drive.google.com/file/d/0Bz2ZkT6qWPYTbjRqbm5MQ2FGQU0/view?usp=sharing).